 The thing is, I always use salted butter (even in my cakes) because salt adds seasoning and contributes a fantastic dual taste component to sweet dishes.
 In fact, most American cake recipes state that you should add some salt because they understand very well how the sweet/salty combination works.
 Sadly, in the case of my first batch of financiers however, it was simply salt overload and didn’t work.
 That’s why I’ve removed the added salt and just stipulated that you should use salted butter instead.
 It takes away the possibility of you making the same mistake as me.
 You’re welcome. 😉

 Joking aside, if you enjoy a sweet treat, particularly one that’s packed with almond flavour, then this is the recipe for you.
-Although they’re based around ground almonds, one financier contains just enough almond to keep the cakes low FODMAP.
+Although they’re based around ground almonds, a portion of one financier contains just enough almond to keep the cakes low FODMAP.
 After baking, the financiers turn out as sweet, rich little almond-scented cakes that are enriched with browned butter and dark cocoa powder.
 They’re not dairy-free because I really think you need the flavour of the browned butter to be true to a traditional financier, but they are gluten-free.
 However, if you’re dairy intolerant you could certainly have a bash at making them with dairy-free butter.
 You’ll still get a tasty almond cake, but it will lack the butter flavour.
 Whatever way you decide to make them, I’ll bet you give them a thumbs-up.

 85g of salted butter (or dairy-free or coconut oil)